sparkfun/SparkFun_SX1509_Arduino_Library/Arduino/libraries/SX1509/readme.md

 Here's the functions available to do some LED driving:

-**ledDriverInit(byte pin, byte freq, bool log)**: Initializes LED driving on a pin.
+### ledDriverInit(byte pin, byte freq, bool log)
+Initializes LED driving on a pin.
 This function must be called if you want to use the pwm or blink functions on that pin.

 Inputs: